-Securing a tee time at the famed Pebble Beach Golf Links will cost you—rates start around $500, depending on season—but there are other ways to witness the seventh hole in person.
-You can watch top golfers go for the green during February’s AT&T Pebble Beach Pro-Am, or take a break from shopping in Carmel-by-the-Sea’s main street to dine at The Lodge at Pebble Beach, located next to the oceanfront 18th green, and stroll by the seventh hole after your meal.
+Securing a tee time at the famed Pebble Beach Golf Links will cost you—rates start around $500, depending on season—but there are other ways to witness the course in person.
+You can watch top golfers go for the green during February’s AT&T Pebble Beach Pro-Am, or take a break from shopping in Carmel-by-the-Sea’s main street to dine at The Lodge at Pebble Beach, located next to the oceanfront 18th green.

-Three miles south of Pismo Beach you'll find Oceano Dunes Preserve, one of the most expansive coastal dunes left in California.
-The Preserve offers rare opportunities for on-the-sand activities—you can camp on the beach and in the open dune area, go horseback riding and drive right onto the beach.
+Go three miles south of Pismo Beach to find Oceano Dunes Preserve, one of the most expansive coastal dunes left in California.
+The Preserve offers rare opportunities for on-the-sand activities—you can camp on the beach and in the open dune area, go horseback riding, and drive right on the beach.
 In fact, it’s the only California State Park that allows vehicles to do so (four- or all-wheel drive recommended).

 Thrill-seekers: Don’t miss the opportunity to fly up and down the massive mounds of sand in your own ATV or SunBuggy.
-There are several businesses that rent such vehicles, including BJ’s ATV Rentals, Steve’s ATV Rentals and SunBuggy Fun Rentals.
-Just make sure you pay attention to your surroundings as you fly up and down the maze-like array of dunes—it’s easy to lose your bearings.
+There are several businesses that rent such vehicles, including BJ’s ATV Rentals, Steve’s ATV Rentals, and SunBuggy Fun Rentals.
+Just be sure to pay attention to your surroundings as you fly up and down the maze-like array of dunes—it’s easy to lose your orientation.

 Sand is a signature element of the Pismo Beach area, but there are plenty of water activities too.
-For an adrenaline rush, try kiteboarding or surfing; for a mellower experience, go on Central Coast Kayak’s three-hour Cave Excursion to explore the protected coves, caves and rock gardens of the area that are only accessible from the water, or hire a kayak to sightsee at your own pace.
+For an adrenaline rush, try kiteboarding or surfing; for a more mellow activity, go on Central Coast Kayak’s three-hour Cave Excursion to explore the protected coves, caves, and rock gardens of the area that are only accessible from the water, or rent a kayak to sightsee at your own pace.

 For a peek at how movies are made, there’s no better place to visit than the entertainment capital of the world: Hollywood.
 Whether you want to tour the theatre where the Oscars are held, see celebrity homes, go to a live taping of a TV show, or visit a working soundstage, Tinseltown has got you covered.